abeforgit/portable-ember-demo/README.md

 # Step 1: The beginning

 We start with the initial setup: both apps are cleanly generated from their respective CLIs.
 Run `pnpm install`, followed by `pnpm start` to make sure everything works correctly.
 The default angular app should start.

+# Step 2: naive dependency

+We'll first try to naively see if we can import the ember app into angular, in order to understand what library mode is doing for us.

+- we add a dependency on the ember project in the angular app
+- we try to import something

+(Note the build command is now modified to also install the tarball in the angular project.
+If you haven't ran `pnpm install` at this point, it may fail since it won't find the tarball which the angular project now depends on.
+Simply run `pnpm emberapp install` first, then `pnpm build`, after which you should be able to run `pnpm install` in the root.)

+Starting the angular app now gives us a type error, indicating that typescript does not yet understand the module.